-Smith Machine Incline Bench Press is one of the best exercises for targeting the upper chest (Pectoralis Major, Clavicular) and front deltoid.
-The Smith Machine also allows you to lift more weight because there is no weight in the bar (it's counter weighted) and instead of worrying about dropping the weights on your chest, you can just twist the bar to lock it off when your muscles give way.
-Additionally, if you are the type of person who only uses free weights, adding the Smith Machine exercises may be exactly what you need to get your body through a plateau.
+Smith Machine Incline Bench Press is an excellent exercise for targeting your upper chest (Pectoralis Major, Clavicular) and front deltoid.
+You can lift more weight using the smith machine because the weight is counterbalanced and stabilized.
+You can worry less about dropping the weights on your chest.
+All you need to do is just twist the bar to lock it in place when your muscles begin to give way.
+Additionally, eliminating the use of your stabilizing muscle may be precisely what you need to overcome a plateau.
+Especially if you are the type of person who only uses free weights, when you use the smith machine, you will be able to lift more and target your Pectoralis Major more intensely.

 Smith Machine Incline Bench Press Overview

-- Main Muscle(s) Worked: Chest; Pectoralis Major, Clavicular
+- Primary Muscle(s) Worked: Chest; Pectoralis Major, Clavicular

 - Other Muscles Worked: Shoulders, Triceps